Nashville-Public-Library/talklib/README.md

 - If it exists, DO overwrite the existing directory.

 Depending on how you installed Python, the `site-packages` directory could be somewhere like: `C:\Users\<username>\AppData\Local\Programs\Python\Python###\Lib\site-packages`

 ---

-## Dependencies

-To use this module, you will need Python 3.10.1+ AND Windows binaries for the following installed on the PC and added to the PATH:

-- **FFmpeg**
-- **FFprobe**
-- **Wget**

-To repeat, this module **will not work** without FFmpeg, FFprobe, and Wget.

-It also uses Twilio for notifications.
-There is a Twilio library for Python.
-It is not in the Python standard library and needs to be installed via PIP (`pip install twilio`).
-Store the Twilio credentials in environment variables on the PCs, as shown in the script.
-The alternative is to use `curl` with long, complicated URLs.
-See the examples belows for how to disable Twilio.

-It also uses a number of environment variables.
-Make sure to set all of these on your PC. (*TODO: make a list of these and add it here*)

-*An obvious improvement here would be to download the audio files for the RSS feeds in a more "Pythonic" fashion, IE not using Wget.*

----